kpedro88/CondorProduction/README.md

 The Python arguments for the default step1 are:
 * `-k, --keep`: keep existing tarball (don't run a `tar` command)
-* `-n, --no-voms`: don't check for a VOMS grid proxy (proxy line is removed from JDL template, CMSSW environment via xrdpc not allowed)
+* `-n, --no-voms`: don't check for a VOMS grid proxy (proxy line is removed from JDL template, CMSSW environment via xrdcp not allowed)
 * `-t, --cmssw-method [method]`: how to get CMSSW env: transfer, xrdcp, or cmsrel
 * `-i, --input [dir]`: directory for CMSSW tarball if using xrdcp